 If Possible, Determine Whether You Have COVID-19

-While it’s still difficult to get testing, if at all possible, without exposing others along the way, knowing whether you have COVID-19 can provide you with important information: you’ll know what you have which can help you protect others, can provide a sense of relief, and will help you be attentive to your symptom severity so you recognize the importance of not delaying getting quick medical care if needed.
+While it’s a bit of a hassle to get testing, if at all possible, without exposing others along the way, knowing whether you have COVID-19 can provide you with important information: you’ll know what you have which can help you protect others, can provide a sense of relief, and will help you be attentive to your symptom severity so you recognize the importance of not delaying getting quick medical care if needed.
 It will also help provide important epidemiological data about the outbreak in your community, and on a broader scale.
-If you don’t meet testing criteria for your community, or can’t access testing for any reason, it’s best to assume you have COVID-19 and proceed accordingly, both for own safety and well-being, and others’.
+If you can’t access testing for any reason, it’s best to assume you have COVID-19 and proceed accordingly, both for own safety and well-being, and others’.

 Get Appropriate Medical Care If Needed